Stackable Data Center Switches? Do the Math!

 Assuming you have typical 64-port 10GE ToR switches and use pretty safe 3:1 oversubscription ratios, you have 48 10GE server-facing ports and 16 10GE (or 4 40GE) uplinks.
 If the core switch is non-blocking (please kick yourself if you bought an oversubscribed core switch in the last year or two), every server has equidistant bandwidth to every other server (servers connected to the same ToR switch are an obvious exception).

-Unless you experience some nasty load balancing issues where numerous elephant flows hash onto the same physical link, every server gets ~3.33 Gbps of bandwidth toward any other server (side note: you might experience more load balancing problems with NVGRE than with VXLAN.
-The proof is left as an exercise for the reader).
+Unless you experience some nasty load balancing issues where numerous elephant flows hash onto the same physical link, every server gets ~3.33 Gbps of bandwidth toward any other server.

 Now let’s connect the top-of-rack switches into a stack.
 Some vendors (example: Juniper) use special cables to connect them; others (HP, but also Juniper) connect them via regular 10GE links.
 In most scenarios I’ve seen so far you connect the switches in a ring or a daisy chain.